-Before first day of class 100% Room & Board Prorated
+Before first day of class

+First week of class

-First week of class based on days occupied
+Second week of class

+100% Room & Board Prorated based on days occupied

-Second week of class 75% Room and Board
+75% Room and Board

 Third week of class 0%

-Failure to officially terminate the contract in the prescribed manner may result in additional fees and/or charges, including but not limited to moving and/or storage charges.
+Failure to officially terminate the contract in the prescribed manner may result in additional fees and/or charges, including but not limited to moving and/or charges, including but not limited to moving and/or storage charges.
 NSU is not responsible for any items left and/or stored in any residential facility upon move-out.